 We're not powerless.
 Canada has the resources, the expertise, and the legal frameworks to lead in ethical mineral production.
 But we keep acting like a bystander.
 We celebrate when a battery plant opens in Ontario.
 But ignore the fact that the lithium comes from Australia and the cobalt from the DRC.
 That's not building a supply chain.
 That's importing someone else's environmental and human rights problems.
 What if we did it differently?
 Start with regulation.
 Canada should mandate supply chain transparency for all EVs sold here.
 The U.S. can require battery passports, so can we.
 Every automaker should disclose the origin of their lithium, cobalt, and nickel, down to the mine.
 No more "responsibly sourced" vagueness.
 Real data.

 Publicly available.
-And we should tie that to incentives.
-No federal rebate without full disclosure.
-That price buys you accountability.
+Tie that to incentives: no federal rebate without full disclosure.
+That is the accountability lever Canada currently lacks.
 Next, invest in refining.
 We export raw lithium and import refined lithium hydroxide at a 300% markup.
 That's insane.
 Quebec's NouvelAir project aims to change that, but it needs federal support.
 A $500 million loan guarantee could get it online by 2026.
 That's less than what we spend on a single highway interchange.
 But it would create a North American alternative to Chinese refining.
 And let's fix the Ring of Fire.
 The project has been stalled for 15 years over Indigenous rights and environmental concerns.
 Fair.
 But the solution isn't delay, it's partnership.

 Offer First Nations equity stakes, revenue sharing, and co-management.
 Finland did it with its battery park in Vaasa.
 So did Botswana with De Beers.
 Why can't we?
 A modern treaty could unlock the world's largest undeveloped chromite and nickel deposit, enough to supply 500,000 EV batteries per year.
 We should also fund recycling infrastructure.
 Right now, Canada recycles less than 2% of its EV batteries.
 That's unacceptable.
 A national network of 10 regional recycling hubs, funded through the Canada Infrastructure Bank, could boost that to 50% by 2030.
 Pair that with extended producer responsibility laws, and automakers would have to pay for the end-of-life management of their batteries.
 That's how Europe does it.
 It works.